There are affiliate links in this post – please read my full disclosure policy.

 Why do we have a $200 grocery budget?

 But obviously, that meant we needed to scrimp and save like crazy to make things work!
-After some fairly animated discussions about what our grocery budget should be (me thinking we needed more and my husband thinking we needed less), we finally settled on something close to $150.
+After some fairly animated discussions about what our grocery budget should be (I thought we needed more and my husband thought we needed less), we finally settled on something close to $150.
 At first I bulked at the tightness of it.
 It seemed impossible!
 And then one day I stumbled across a coupon blog (that was back when there was literally only a handful of them) and I was fascinated.
 Suddenly, I felt like I had some tools to make our too-tight budget work!

 Over the next couple of months, I learned all that I could, read everything about couponing and money saving that I was able to find and gradually, the whole thing of keeping our grocery spending under control went from being a hardship to being a fun challenge.